Does shopping around for homeowners insurance really save money?

 While shopping around is the best way to find a better rate, recent spikes in insurance rates have made finding a better deal more difficult, especially in parts of the country where coverage options are becoming more limited, like Florida and California.

-The 2024 J.D.
-Power U.S. Home Insurance Study, which ranks the best and worst home insurance companies and examines shoppers' habits, shows that almost 40% of homeowners receiving a premium increase will likely shop for new coverage.
-However, most of the homeowners who were actively shopping at the time of the survey didn’t make a change.
+The 2025 J.D.
+Power U.S. Home Insurance Study, which ranks the best and worst home insurance companies and examines shoppers' habits, shows that almost 50% of homeowners receiving a premium increase will likely shop for new coverage.

 How much can you save on home insurance when you shop around?

-The average home insurance rate is $2,601 yearly, but many factors, such as your home's age, location, insurance coverage levels, and credit score significantly affect rates.
+The average home insurance rate is $2,543 yearly, but many factors, such as your home's age, location, insurance coverage levels, and credit score, significantly affect rates.

-According to our data, Allstate has the lowest annual average rate, at $2,098, while Travelers’ rates are the most expensive, averaging $3,701 annually.
+According to our data, Amica has the lowest annual average rate, at $1,510 (among national carriers), while Progressive has the highest at $4,227.
 You wouldn’t know how much you could save if you didn't compare multiple quotes.

 It’s important to compare rates, discounts, and coverages often to find the insurer that fits your needs.
 This proactive approach can lead to substantial savings.